jfzhuang/DMR/README.md

 # Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement
-This repository is the official implementation of "Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement" (submitted to Pattern Recognition, 2022).
+This repository is the official implementation of "Video Semantic Segmentation with Inter-Frame Feature Fusion and Inner-Frame Feature Refinement".
 It is designed for accurate video semantic segmentation task.

 ## Install & Requirements
 The code has been tested on pytorch=1.8.1 and python3.7.
 Please refer to `requirements.txt` for detailed information.